People I respect are currently boycotting Chick Fil A and calling them bigots.

 All week, I kept thinking, "The 'issues' are NEVER more important than the person with whom we are speaking.
 The person God made in His image.
 The person that needs to see God as much as we need to see God."

 Except Clay (apparently).
 I decided that my issue was more important than respecting him in that moment.
-My feelings were more important than humbly showing Christ's love to Clay (even if he WAS wrong). *sigh*
+My feelings were more important than humbly showing Christ's love to Clay (even if he WAS wrong). *sigh*I hate feeling this need to prove I'm right and get my way.

 I don't even like my compulsion to prove that God is 'right'.